sfera-labs/exo-sense-pi-kernel-module/README.md

 The calibration procedure will start automatically.
 You will hear a short beep when it starts and the blue LED will blink while running.

-The process should finish in about 30 minutues, but could run for up to 80 minutes.
+The process should finish in about 30 minutes, but could run for up to 80 minutes.
 When it completes you will hear 3 short beeps and the blue LED will be steady on.
 The calibration service gets automatically disabled after completion so it won't run again on the next boot.

 You will find the computed calibration parameters `temp_calib_m` and `temp_calib_b` set in `/etc/modprobe.d/exosensepi.conf`: